skiptools/skip-firebase/README.md

 ### SkipFirebaseStorage

-Provides Skip parity to the [FirebaseStorage](https://firebase.google.com/docs/reference/swift/firebasestorage/api/reference/Classes/Storage) API for the Swift and Kotlin sides of the Firebase API.
+Provides rudimentary Skip parity to the [FirebaseStorage](https://firebase.google.com/docs/reference/swift/firebasestorage/api/reference/Classes/Storage) API for the Swift and Kotlin sides of the Firebase API.

 Example usage: